askucins/gradle-in-action-source/Workbench.md

     but Groovy’s implementation predates this.

 * java.util.concurrent.atomic.AtomicLang
     > A long value that may be updated atomically

     > \[...\] lock free thread safe

     > Atomic classes are not general purpose replacements for java.lang.Integer and related classes.
 They do not define methods such as equals, hashCode and compareTo.

 * ConcurrentHashMap
     > A hash table supporting full concurrency of retrievals and high expected concurrency for updates

+* Passing objects in java/groovy as functions arguments from [jonskeet.uk](http://jonskeet.uk/java/passing.html)

+    >**Myth: "Objects are passed by reference, primitives are passed by value"**\
+    Some proponents of this then say, "Ah, except for immutable objects which are passed by value \[etc\]" which introduces loads of rules without really tackling how Java works.
+    Fortunately the truth is much simpler:\
+    **Truth #1: Everything in Java is passed by value.
+Objects, however, are never passed at all.**
+    That needs some explanation - after all, if we can't pass objects, how can we do any work?
+    The answer is that we pass references to objects.
+    That sounds like it's getting dangerously close to the myth, until you look at truth #2:\
+    **Truth #2: The values of variables are always primitives or references, never objects.**
+    This is probably the single most important point in learning Java properly.
+    It's amazing how far you can actually get without knowing it, in fact - but vast numbers of things suddenly make sense when you grasp it.

+    **Example**
+    ```groovy
+    class Stuff {
+        String name
+    }
+    def changeIt(Stuff st) {
+        st.name = 'Changed!'
+    }
+    Stuff stuff = new Stuff(name:'Test')
+    changeIt(stuff)
+    assert stuff.name == 'Changed!'
+    ```